 - Become aware of and respond to the body language of oneself and others

 - Develop an understanding and use of clinical terminology

 - Learn to document pertinent patient findings in writing or in electronic format

 3 These abilities could be demonstrated with or without accommodations, as noted in the Context section above.

-4 Modified from, “Representative Skills, Abilities, and Capacities for the Bachelor of Nursing Program,” University of Manitoba http://umanitoba.ca/faculties/nursing/prospective/undergrad/rep_skills.html
+4 Modified from, “Requisite Skills and Abilities for the Bachelor of Nursing Program,” [Policy and procedure statements] University of Manitoba https://umanitoba.ca/nursing/programs-of-study